Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 ### Z-index

-When the dialog is not set as `modal` its initial z-index can be changed if needed by setting `--dialog-z-index`.
+When the dialog is not modal its initial z-index can be changed if needed by setting `--dialog-z-index`.

 ### Inline min & max size